ched-dev/obs-overlays/docs/config.md

 }
 ```

-**`clientCallback()` arguments:**
+**`chatCommandCallback()` arguments:**
-- `commandInfo` is the only argument passed to `clientCallback()` and it's an object with the following properties:
+- `commandInfo` is the only argument passed to `chatCommandCallback()` and it's an object with the following properties:
   - `commandName` is the name of the command (e.g. `sound`, `s`, `brb`).
 This could be different than the `commandName` on the top level because it could be one of the `aliasCommands`.
   - `args` is the remaining values split on an empty string (e.g. `!brb Bathroom Break` -> `args: ["Bathroom", "Break"]` and `!sound wow` -> `args: ["wow"]`).
 You can use the args to allow subcommands or combine back to one value (e.g. `args.join(" ")` -> `"Bathroom Break"`).
+  - `channelName` is the name of the channel this is running in (e.g. `#ched_dev`)
+  - `chatter` is aggregated information about the chatter.
+Available properties include:
+    - `roles`
+      - see roles
+    - `features`
+      - `firstMessage` is true if it's the users first message in this channel
+      - `highlightedMessage` is whether the message was redeemed with "Highlight My Message"

 ---

 ### `config/soundSources.mjs`

-This file holds all sounds that can be played with the [Sound Player](./DEV.md#sound-player).
+This file holds all sounds that can be played with the [Sound Player](./overview.md#sound-player).
 The key of the object is the sound name.
 The sound name is what matches with the `!sound soundName` command.

 **Example of sound source config:**
 ```js